 News NYPD: Boy in East Harlem tried to rob girl of chicken nuggets at gunpoint A 12-year-old boy is accused of trying to rob a girl of her McDonald's chicken nuggets while holding a gun to her head in East Harlem on Tuesday, Jan.
 10, 2017, police said.
 Photo Credit: Theodore Parisienne By Alison Fox email@example.com Updated January 12, 2017 8:31 PM Print Share fbShare Tweet Email A 12-year-old boy was charged with attempted robbery after he alledgedly held a gun to a teen’s head to demand chicken nuggets at an East Harlem subway station, police said.
 The boy, who a police source said goes to school in the area but lives in Westchester, allegedly asked the 13-year-old girl for a nugget at a McDonald’s near East 103rd Street and Lexington Avenue on Tuesday afternoon.
 She said no and left to catch an uptown No. 6 train about 5:40 p.m., police said.
 But the boy allegedly followed her there and pulled out a gun, holding it up to her head.
 “Give me a chicken nugget,” he allegedly said.
 Police said the girl told him to leave her alone and no one got hurt.
 The incident was reported the next day to school administrators at the children’s upper Manhattan school, the source said.
 The boy, who was not named, was charged as a minor.
-By Alison Fox firstname.lastname@example.org Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox firstname.lastname@example.org Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.